akshatvg/speakOut/README.md

 # speakOut

-Conduct meetings, project reviews, informal hangout sessions using speakOut- the most secure application in the market today in high definition video and audio.
+Conduct meetings, project reviews & informal hangout sessions using speakOut- the most secure application in the market today in high definition real time video and audio.

 #### It's time to speakOut!